Micro-Sensys/samples-doc_telidtransponders_android/README.md

-# samples-doc_telidtransponders_android / Amdrpod DPC sample code for TELID®200 sensor transponders
+# samples-doc_telidtransponders_android / Android DOC sample code for TELID®200 sensor transponders
 This sample code is for handling **TELID®200** sensor transponders on Android devices using a Micro-Sensys RFID reader

 [Test LINK: ](../doc/communication-modes/spc)